prepUsoft/vehicle-auction-kata-TDD/README.md

     - Otherwise, it should throw a new InvalidOperationException with the message 'The bid amount must be higher than the current highest bid'.
 4. You should be able to close the auction (we have a winner !)
     - The result of the close will be the highest amount.
     - The auction can only be won if the highest bid meets or exceeds the reserve price.
-5. Maintain a bid history for each car.
-6. The auction can be closed.
-7. Bidders can withdraw their bids unless the auction is closed.
-8. Track the highest bidder.
+If this condition is not respected, it should throw a new InvalidOperationException with the message 'The reserve price must be respected before closing the auction'.

 ## Phase 2 (Let's make this spicy)

 1. I want to be able to consult the bid history.
 The first element will be the highest, in order.
 2. Bidders can withdraw their bids unless the auction is closed.
 This will remove all bids from a certain bidder (using a bidder's name).
 3. Now, when the auction is closed, the result will be the amount and the bidder's name.
+Also, if there is no bid in the auction, it should throw a new InvalidOperationException with the message 'There must be at least one bid to close the auction'.

 ## Phase 3
 This is what we call the blue phase.
 Clean up your code ;)